Darlene's Daydream Café

 (WILLIE enters followed by PATTY.)

-DRIFTER: Its time for me to go.
+DRIFTER: It's time for me to go.

 WILLIE: Why don't you sit the storm out with us?